 Medica while Bill was employed with a previous

-in 1973, Bill Persefield has devoted his 40-year career exclusively to the
+in 1973, Bill Persefield has devoted his 48+ year career exclusively to the

 planning, design and delivery of cost-effective, patient-centered and practical healing

 environments.
-His passion is the delivery of quality healthcare environments for his clients and their patients: on-time and in-budget.
+His passion is the delivery of quality healthcare environments for the communities and patients served, both on-time and in-budget.

 On major capital programs in the U.S. and abroad, he has led all phases of the healthcare facility development process, including needs analysis, planning, programming, design, construction and project management.